tohagan/cli-config/README.md

 ## DESCRIPTION

-A dead simple **one line** configuration API that combines:
+A dead simple **one line** configuration API that combines configuration object properties from:

 - package defaults.config file,
 - local .config file,
 - command line options
 - application overrides.

-You can also optionally create a local .config file based on the `defaults.config` defined in you node package.
+Optionally creates a local .config file copied from the `defaults.config` defined in your node package.

 ## API